 In February 2008, Coastal Missions received an email from a young lady, Catherine Buschhaus, desiring to help in the garden for a week in July.
 She was given a positive reply so, of course, she came for those few days.
 However, that was only a taste.
-When free to do so, she came back and served full-time for the next seven years!
+When free to do so, she returned and served full-time for the next seven years!

 She was an outstanding example of one that contributed to the work and outreach of Coastal Missions.
 There were many through the years, far too many to name here.
 Some came for a one-time project, others to pitch in at the Base one day each week.
 Some became part of the missionary force for a time.

 Behind the scene, groups, churches, and countless individuals encouraged and prayed, and supported financially.
 Donations often came from the very ones Coastal Missions had reached out to.

 A custom-designed aluminum workboat was added to Coastal Messenger that same year.
 It could be quickly launched from its cradle on the deck and used to get around from the "mother ship."
 It also served as the ship's lifeboat if ever required.

 Base renovations that year significantly improved spaces upstairs.
 Local contractor Al Liimatta literally raised the roof.
 Each year, Coastal Messenger continued its approximately 3,400 nautical-mile circuits.
 That represents reaching out to hundreds of people and also a lot of travel.